FireCrosser/NIintern-front-end/README.md

-This is a repository with front-end tasks solutions for NewtonIdea internship.
+This is a repository with front-end tasks solutions for NewtonIdeas internship.
 By: Mykhailo Karpyshyn